 Writing guest blogs or hosting guest videos with your partners and vendors lets you tap into their network and broaden your reach.
 If your event includes a silent auction, write some guest blogs for your donors to let their customers know about your organization.

 When you’re looking for sponsors for your event, you can include guest blogging opportunities in the sponsorship package and write co-branded content.
 Maybe you’re hosting your trivia night in a historical building.
 Write a post about the building’s history and interesting things that happened there to draw in participants who want to see the venue.

 Your email list is a great resource for finding participants for your Halloween fundraising ideas.
 Your email contacts are already interested in your mission, and they’ll likely be excited to spread the word about your event.
-Instead of just sending out announcements or event invitations, build excitement by creating a series of emails related to your event, promoting it for a few months in advance.
+Instead of just sending out announcements or event invitations, build excitement by creating a series of event marketing emails, promoting your event for a few months in advance.